 Sherman recognized the need was so great for the elderly, children who were homeless or disabled as well as their animals.
 He was extremely concerned that education as well as awareness to these needs were not being addressed and he wanted to make a difference in the community.
+(Multiple family members have been educators.)
 Sherman introduced the need to his family by encouragement their participation with a hands on approach to helping.
-Setting an example, and participating with his nephew and grand nephew in food kitchens.
-This was his major influence as well as his dedication to the less fortunate.
+Setting an example, and participating with his nephew and grand nephew in food kitchens during special events and holiday's.
+This was Sherman's major influence, as well as his dedication to the less fortunate within the community.

-The aspects of living with disabilities was very close to his heart, (having several family members who were afflicted or struggled.)
+The aspects of living with disabilities was very close to his heart, (having several family members who were afflicted or struggled with PTSD, Autism, Bi-Poler, Cerebral Palsy, a Club Foot, Dyslexia and Cancer.)
 He experienced the need to love them, allow them the same opportunities to grow at their own pace, to protect their dreams, and to defend their "equal" rights.
 He did such with his passion, his efforts, and his financial resources.

 William Sherman Winseman - 1960 to 1979 (Founder & President)